Movie Info

 Edward Sheffield: Susan.
 You can’t just walk away from things all the time.

-Susan Morrow: You’re anything but useless.
-You always know exactly what to do.
-Thank you.
-I just don’t think I’m ever going to be able to look at Edward again after what I did to his child.
+Susan Morrow: I just don’t think I’m ever going to be able to look at Edward again after what I did to his child.

 Hutton Morrow: He’ll never find out.